 We have seen why scientists use models.
 It remains to be seen why statisticians use models.
 In the first place models suggest tools.
-If a model seems appropriate or important from extra statistical considerations, then we can design a tool which is especially appropriate (or even optimal) for this model.
+If a model seems appropriate or important from extra statistical considerations, then we can design a tool which is especially appropriate (or even optimal).
 This is actually the bread and butter of a whole generation of mathematical statisticians.
 There are some general statistical principles, such as least squares or maximum likelihood, which are applied to particular models to produce techniques.
-It has been emphasized (for instance by Gifi, 1981) that models suggests tools in this way, but conversely tools can also suggest models.
-As long as models and techniques are in one-one correspondence by the optimality relation, it is as easy to go from the model to a technique which is optimal for it as it is to go from the technique to a model for which it is optimal.
+It has been emphasized (for instance by

+Gifi, 1981) that models suggest tools in this way, but conversely tools can also suggest models.
+As long as models and techniques correspond one-to-one by the optimality relation, it is as easy to go from the model to a technique which is optimal for it, as it is to go from the technique to a model for which it is optimal.
 Gauss, for instance, started with the technique least squares and proved that it was optimal for normally distributed errors.